The year is 1999.

 Especially car dealers.

-It is not an exaggeration to say that your dealership or dealer group cannot afford to ignore or underestimate the all-powerful online review.
+It is not an exaggeration to say that your auto dealership or auto dealer group cannot afford to ignore or underestimate the all-powerful online review.

 Let’s be honest with ourselves here: car dealerships don’t tend to have the most stellar position in the consumer’s mind.
 The automotive industry has long suffered from preconceived notions of dishonesty, time wasted and getting the runaround.